DareDrone/retail-kpi-dashboard/README.md

 ## Key Business Insights
-- **Regional gap**: West leads revenue at $725,458 but East is only 7% behind at $678,781 — worth investigating whether East has untapped growth potential
+- **Regional gap**: West leads revenue at $725,458 but East is only 7% behind at $678,781, worth investigating whether East has untapped growth potential
-- **Profitability vs volume**: Technology has the best profit margin at 17.4% despite not always having the highest sales volume — the business should prioritise Technology over Furniture where margins are thin
+- **Profitability vs volume**: Technology has the best profit margin at 17.4% despite not always having the highest sales volume, the business should prioritise Technology over Furniture where margins are thin
-- **Loss-making sub-categories**: Tables and Bookcases show negative profit despite high sales — a clear pricing or cost structure issue requiring immediate review
+- **Loss-making sub-categories**: Tables and Bookcases show negative profit despite high sales, a clear pricing or cost structure issue requiring immediate review
-- **Seasonality**: Q4 shows a consistent revenue spike across all four years — inventory and staffing should be planned ahead of October each year
+- **Seasonality**: Q4 shows a consistent revenue spike across all four years.
+Inventory and staffing should be planned ahead of October each year

 ## Technical Decisions